 |GPS notes||via mobile (linked to a compatible smartphone)|

-The ELPH name has become synonymous with high image quality and a user-friendly design, which is the reason why the line is so popular with such a diverse group of customers.
+The ELPH name has become synonymous with high image quality and a user-friendly design, which is why the line is so popular with such a diverse group of customers.

-Members of the digital ELPH series have always impressed me with their quality and adaptability.
-This is an extension of the good reputation that the brand name has earned in the world of film.
-The SD110’s small size is unquestionably a benefit, and the variety of capabilities provides the camera an advantage over a great number of another subcompact point-and-shoot digital cameras that are now available on the market.
+The digital ELPH series members have always impressed me with their quality and adaptability.
+This is an extension of the excellent brand name’s good reputation in film.
+The SD110’s small size is unquestionably a benefit, and the variety of capabilities gives the camera an advantage over many another subcompact point-and-shoot digital cameras now available on the market.